zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

 The Qwen2.5-1.5B was trained with a learning rate of 5e-5.
 A conservative learning rate for test-time fine-tuning would be 1e-5.
 If it works we could try increasing it to 2e-5.

+### Test-time fine-tuning with Qwen2.5-7B

+Let's see if we can use test-time fine-tuning with Qwen2.5-7B.

+If I decrease the `max_seq_len` to 896 I can fine-tune on Kaggle machines, at a speed of around 2.45 seconds per sample.
+In those conditions I could only use around 50% of the tasks for training.

+If I use 4 bit quantization the speed slows down to around 11.5 seconds per sample.
+Then I have tried disabling gradient checkpointing and the speed increases to 7 seconds per sample.
+Is better but still very slow.

 ## Results